NREL/EnergyPlus/design/FY2023/NFP-90-1-Metrics-23-1.md

         -   Coil: Heating:DX:VariableSpeed

 ## Testing/Validation/Data Source(s)
-Unit tests will confirm and test the calculation of the metrics to ensure the code produces correct results and does not fail.
-Example files will be tested using of the new metrics.
-Simulation results will be compared with values generated by a third-party implementation, assuming we can locate one.
+Example files will be simulated to confirm calculation and reporting of the new metrics.
+Simulation results will be compared with values generated by a third-party implementation (assuming we can locate one).
 Peer reviewer input on this is eagerly invited.
+Unit tests for the Continuous Integration pipeline will also be updated/extended to confirm the calculation of the metrics and ensure the code produces correct results and does not fail when future code changes are merged.

 ## Input Output Reference Documentation
 The Input Output Documentation will be expanded to include the new metrics.
 There will be an update in two places: first on the related section of the EnergyPlus components for which the metric is calculated and second in the reports section, specifically the Equipment Summary report.
 We will also add a disclaimer: \"It is not reasonable to expect AHRI ratings calculated from model inputs to match the actual ratings in the AHRI directory.
 This is largely because it is common practice for manufacturers to underrate their equipment for marketing reasons and/or to build in some safety margin in case DOE audits their ratings.\"

 ## Input Description
 New fields will be added to the variable speed DX coils (both cooling and heating).

 ## Outputs Description
 There will be an update to the reports to include the metrics as